Below are frequently asked questions for planning your panel.

 Yes, sessions may post links to graphics, primary source extracts, video and audio clips, illustrations, posters, or other materials in the online program.

-If notified by October 8, 2017 with the URL's and link descriptions, the ASA will embed links in the online program, the panel's website, and its discussion blog, if any.
+If notified by October 15, 2020 with the URL's and link descriptions, the ASA will embed links in the online program to the panel's website, and to its discussion blog, if any.
 It is not possible for presenters to "upload" those materials directly to the online program.

 Participants should be available for scheduling at any time during the entire meeting.
 It is not possible to guarantee any session or panelist a day or time on the program.
 Submitters may not request a session slot on the program.